josephlewis/Roman_Sardinia_roads_accessibility/README.md

 This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "Sardinia and the Roman Road System: Accessibility Before and After the ‘Augustan Revolution’" authored by Lewis, J.

+Data and Code also available on Zenodo:

+TBC

 Getting Started
 ---------------